Will Liverman

 Will Liverman (born May 10, 1988) is an American operatic baritone, described by NPR as 'a new, exciting voice in the opera world'.
-He has performed in several roles at the Metropolitan Opera.
+He has appeared with companies including the Metropolitan Opera, Lyric Opera of Chicago, Dutch National Opera and the BBC Proms.
+At the Metropolitan Opera, he has performed in several company premieres, including Marnie, Akhnaten', Fire Shut Up in My Bones', and X: The Life and Times of Malcom X. A recipient of the Metropolitan Opera's Beverly Sills Artist Award, Liverman has been nominated for 5 Grammy Awards and has won for Best Opera Recording (Fire Shut Up in My Bones) in 2023.

 Education

 Liverman holds a Master of Music degree from The Juilliard School, where he was a student of Cynthia Hoffmann, and a Bachelor of Music degree from Wheaton College in Illinois.

 He is an alumnus of the Ryan Opera Center.

 Career

 Opera

-Liverman's major operatic appearances to date include playing Malcolm X in the Metropolitan Opera's 2023 production of X, The Life and Times of Malcolm X, music by Anthony Davis, libretto by Thulani Davis; the lead in the Metropolitan Opera's 2021 production of Fire Shut Up in My Bones.
+Liverman's major operatic appearances to date include playing Malcolm X in the Metropolitan Opera's 2023 production of X: The Life and Times of Malcolm X, music by Anthony Davis, libretto by Thulani Davis; and the lead in the Metropolitan Opera's 2021 production of Fire Shut Up in My Bones.
 The production, which opened the 2021–2022 season, featured an all-black cast, and was the first opera by a black composer to be performed at the Metropolitan Opera.
 Liverman retained the role in the 2022 Lyric Opera of Chicago production of the same opera.